 Allow approximately 2.5 hours one-way for this easy walk to the summit of Mount Pureora starting from Link Road, with boardwalks and steps to make walking easier and fantastic views at the top.

-This 2.6 km one way walk (return via the same track) offers expansive views across Lake Taupō, the Mamaku Ranges, Mt Taranaki, and Mt Ruapehu from the summit of Mt Pureora.
+This 2.6 km one-way walk (return via the same track) offers expansive views across Lake Taupō, the Mamaku Ranges, Mt Taranaki, and Mt Ruapehu from the summit of Mt Pureora.
+Please note, the Toi Tio Track linking to the Timber Trail is in poor repair at the moment.

 It’s the shortest route to the top of Mt Pureora with well-maintained tracks, bridge crossings and magnificent vistas.